-Your First Priority Should Be Secure Hosting
+Your #1 Priority: Secure Hosting

-Many of these safeguards are done at the server-level, and can be far more effective, without harming performance on your site.
-Not to mention you don’t have to spend time fiddling with a bunch of security settings in plugins which in you might not even understand their functionality or purpose.
+Many of these safeguards are done at the server level and can be far more effective without harming performance on your site.
+You don’t have to spend time fiddling with a bunch of security settings in plugins that you might not even understand.

-Here are a few security features that Kinsta offers on all WordPress managed hosting plans.
+Here are a few security features that Kinsta offers on all WordPress-managed hosting plans.

 - Nothing is ever 100% hack-proof, and that’s why Kinsta provides free hack fixes for all clients.

 It’s important to note that many security plugins cause performance issues since they’re always running.
 That’s why Kinsta bans some (not all) security plugins.
 Kinsta also utilizes load balancers with Google Cloud Platform, which means in some cases, the IP blocking features of specific security plugins won’t work as intended.

 If you’re a Kinsta client, we highly recommend utilizing a solution such as Cloudflare or Sucuri, along with Kinsta, especially if you need extra protection or help to decrease bot and/or proxy traffic.
 Sucuri is known for its ability to help quickly mitigate DDoS attacks.
 You can also configure the recommended firewall settings if using Cloudflare.

 However, not every host will have as tight of security as Kinsta, and that’s when you can benefit from the best WordPress security plugins.